abhididdigi/abhididdigi.github.io/_posts/2011-11-25-sort-the-records-of-any-table.md

 layout: post
 title: How to Sort Records in Any Table
 tag: servicenow
+---

----Many a time, we want to sort the records of a table for display, supposing the user wants to see the rows of a table sorted according to a particular field.
+Many a time, we want to sort the records of a table for display, supposing the user wants to see the rows of a table sorted according to a particular field.

 There are a couple of ways to do it.
 One of them is to use a "before query" business rule.
 I stumbled across these business rules just a couple of days ago.